 Well-structured URLs provide an improved user experience, and they can improve click-through rates if keywords are included in the URLs.
 In addition, keyword-rich URLs can create effective backlinks, because the URL can serve as its own anchor text when copied and pasted in posts across the web.

-Schema markup is code (semantic vocabulary) that you input to your site to help Google return more information in search results for users.
+Structured data (also referred to as “schema markup”) is code that you input to your site to help Google return more information in search results for users.
 Therefore, it also allows your listing to stand out more against those who haven’t implemented any schema markup on their site.

 - Local businesses